-Two care homes in Calderdale have been blacklisted by the local council after they failed to comply with contract obligations and current care standards.
+Two care homes in Calderdale have been blacklisted by the local council after they failed to comply with contractual obligations and current care standards.

 The council’s health and social care panel is preparing to publish a new report on the standard of care homes in the region, after a number of complaints prompted an investigation into the issue in March 2009.
 At that time, the council revealed that four homes had received a zero star rating from the commission for Social Care, the body which is now called the Care Quality Commission.